GovStackWorkingGroup/sandbox/docs/explore-stack/building-blocks/README.md

 # Building Blocks

+{% hint style="info" %}
 Building blocks (BBs) are software modules that can be deployed and combined in a standardized manner.
-Each building block is capable of working independently, but they can be combined to do much more.
+Each building block is capable of working independently, but they can be combined to do much more [...](https://govstack.gitbook.io/specification/building-blocks/about-building-blocks)
+{% endhint %}

 ## Building Block Implementations (In Use)